The secrets of building a million pound pension

 If you can afford to, it can make sense to increase your contributions regularly.

-The examples in tip one assume contribution increases of 3% each year.
-But imagine you start investing £300 a month in a pension from age 30 and increase your contributions by 6% (as you get older and potentially earn more).
-You could end up with a pension worth over £1 million at age 68, in this example you would've only invested just over £400,000.
+The examples in Tip 1 assume contribution increases of 3% each year.
+But imagine that you start investing £300 a month in a pension from age 30 and increase your contributions by 6% (as you get older and potentially earn more).
+You could end up with a pension worth over £1 million at age 68.
+In this example, you would've invested only just over £400,000.

-As with the figures in tip one above, this assumes investment growth of 5% a year after charges.
+As with the figures in Tip 1 above, this assumes investment growth of 5% a year after charges.
 It doesn't consider inflation, which erodes the value of money over time.

 Chart showing pension contributions vs pension value